The Cancer Research

 - Limited evidence suggests that foods containing vitamin C may DECREASE the risk of:

-- lung cancer (in people who smoke) and squamous cell esophageal cancer
+- Lung cancer (in people who smoke) and colon cancer

 Ongoing Areas of Investigation

 Anthocyanins influence cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes in cell and animal studies.

 Phenolic acids increase cells’ antioxidant and anti-inflammatory defenses against damage that could lead to cancer in cell and animal studies.